-Stay Home: Amazon, Facebook, Google, Microsoft Tell Seattle Workers
+Amazon, Facebook, Google, Microsoft Tell Seattle Workers To Stay Home

 Twitter is encouraging all employees to work from home if they are able.
 Workers in Hong Kong, Japan and South Korea are required to work from home.
 It also suspended "all non-critical business travel and events."

-The Washington Post cancelled nonessential business travel through the end of March.
+The Washington Post canceled nonessential business travel through the end of March.